End-to-End Whisper to Natural Speech Conversion using Modified Transformer Network: Network Architecture

 \subsection{Auxiliary Decoder}

-We add an auxiliary decoder to our network architecture which takes input, $\textbf{h}$, after three layers of encoder as shown in Fig.~\ref{fig:transformer} which is of shape $(B, k, X_n)$.
-Layers in auxiliary decoder are stacked in the similar fashion as main decoder with number of identical layers fixed N = 3. \\ The purpose of auxiliary decoder is to predict tri-phone unit per source frame input.
-For the source speech signal, tri-phones are generated using Kaldi based ASR system~\cite{Povey_ASRU2011} generated forced alignments.
+The purpose of auxiliary decoder is to predict triphone unit per source frame input.
+Forced aligned triphones are generated using Kaldi (s5 recipe) ASR system~\cite{Povey_ASRU2011} for the source speech signal.
 On top of the librispeech lexicon, all the words contained in the training data are included in the lexicon.
-Similarly text is also included in the count based backoff $n$-gram language model.
-We used scripts provided by Kaldi's standard s5 recipe. \\ Thus, for input $x$ of shape $(B, k, X_n)$, the tensor used to calculate cross-entropy loss over is $p$ of shape $(B, k, P)$ where $P$ is unique tri-phone vocabulary.
+Similarly, training text is also included in the count based backoff $4$-gram language model.
+On the other hand, $\forall$ input $x$ of shape $(B, k, X_n)$, the tensor used to calculate cross-entropy loss over is $p$ of shape $(B, k, P)$ where $P$ is unique tri-phone vocabulary.
+We used scaled dot-product attention mechanism~\cite{DBLP:journals/corr/abs-1904-06037} shown as: Where Q, K and V are query, key and value vectors respectively. $d_k$ is the dimension of key vector.
+We empirically selected the number of heads as 8, in the Self and Multi-head attention layers in the each of encoder, decoder and auxiliary decoder, respectively. \\